 Most biblical scholars and theologians, or at least those that fall within the purview of my knowledge, believe that Job lived after Noah and the great flood, and before Moses.
 In those days there were no commandments and men and women lived by their own conscience.
-Then as now, those close to God lived […]
+Then as now, those close to God lived within […]

 Tag / Christianity